Northern Rhodesia: Pre-war

 When Northern Rhodesia became a Protectorate under the British Empire on 1 April 1924, a Legislative Council was established on which the Governor of Northern Rhodesia sat ex officio as Presiding Officer.
 The initial council consisted entirely of nominated members, as no procedure existed at the time for holding elections.
 However, the members were divided between the "official members" who held executive posts in the administration of the Protectorate, and the "unofficial members" who held no posts.

 In 1926, a system of election was worked out and the first election was held for five elected unofficial members, who took their seats together with nine nominated official members.
 An elector in Northern Rhodesia had to be a United Kingdom citizen, a requirement which practically ruled out Africans who were British Protected Persons.
 In addition, would-be electors were required to fill in an application form in English, and to have an annual income of at least £200 or occupy immovable property worth £250 (tribal or community occupation of such property was specifically excluded).

 In 1929, the number of unofficial members was increased to seven.
-This failed to meet settler aspirations and in 1937 their members demanded parity if numbers with the nine official members, and seats on the Executive Council, until then wholly composed of officials: this demand was rejected.
+This failed to meet settler aspirations and in 1937 their members demanded parity of numbers with the nine official members, and seats on the Executive Council, until then wholly composed of officials: this demand was rejected.
 In 1938, there was the first acknowledgement of the need to represent the opinions of Africans, and one nominated unofficial European member was added for this purpose, replacing one of the nominated officials, so that the official and unofficial members each numbered eight.
 In 1941 one additional member was added to both the nominated officials and the elected unofficials, for a total of ten unofficials (nine elected) and nine nominated officials.